OpenTOSCA/opentosca-vintner/docs/docs/edmm/index.md

 ## Application Directory

-1. A `software.application` node template hosted on a `virtual.machine` node template has its own dedicated application directory.
+1. A `software.application` node template hosted on a `remote.machine` node template has its own dedicated application directory.
 1. The `.vintner` directory is a reserved directory in the application directory.